 I never got an after-school snack.
 I never got any help with my homework, and I never got asked, “Sweetie, how was your day at school?”

 My sisters and I always had to pack our own lunches.
 We had to eat the breakfast we prepared for ourselves.
 We picked out our own outfits and made sure we told our mom when it was time for school.

-When my older sister was in middle school, I would tell my mom it was time to go pick her up.
+When my older sister was in middle school, I would have to constantly tell my mom it was time to go pick her up.
 Instead of getting in the car, my mom would just continue to lay down and watch Trading Spaces.
 I would ask her over and over again, but she would never move.

 Was TV really that much more important than her own daughters?

 When I was in middle school, I would wait and wait by the wall just praying to be picked up.
 I didn’t have a phone to call her to remind her to come get me.
-Eventually, I learned that it would just be better for all of us if I just walked home every day.
+Eventually, I learned that it would just be better for all of us if I just walked home that mile every day.

 Throughout my childhood, I would have so many panic attacks.
 I would constantly cry and scream.
 My mom never understood my pain.
 She would pin me down to the floor or my bed.
 She would even cover my mouth (and sometimes my nose) until I stopped crying.
 Stop crying, and I’ll let you go.

 When I was eight years old, she went to the store, bought diapers and told me, “If you’re going to act like a baby, you’re going to be treated like a baby.”